alimeshkat/hack-to-kotlin/recipes/non-blocking/1-intro/Recipe.md

 It may suspend its execution in one thread and resume in another one."*

-Kotlin coroutine can be viewed as a light-weight thread (or a callback), you can create thousands of them without running out of memory.
+Kotlin coroutine can be viewed as a light-weight thread (or a callback), you can create thousands of them without running (quickly) out of memory.

 **Suspend & Continue**

-Kotlin provides on language level the basis for coroutine with the `suspend` modifier for functions and `kotlin.coroutines.Continuation` interface.
+Coroutine is integrated on the language level:
+- the `suspend` modifier can be added to a function, it makes it run in a coroutine.
+Suspend function may only run from within the scope of another Coroutine
+- and `kotlin.coroutines.Continuation` interface.

 ```Kotlin
 interface Continuation<in T> {